Table of Contents >>

 poking around their insides to see it.
 The dried poo will be stuck to their outside, totally or partially

-Your chick will complain, loudly, but stand fast in your determination knowing that the chick will die if you don't!
+to use tweezers.
+Your chick will complain, loudly, but stand fast in your determination knowing that the chick will die

-Then, dry the chick off with a blow dryer and immediately return her to the brooder kit with the others.
-And keep
+if you don't!
+Once you've succeeded, dry the chick off with a blow dryer and immediately return her to the brooder kit

 Immediate access to water